ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## addYears, addQuarters, addMonths, addWeeks, addDays, addHours, addMinutes, addSeconds, addMilliseconds, addMicroseconds, addNanoseconds

-These functions add units of the interval specified by the function name to a date, a date with time or a date or date with time encoded as string.
+These functions add units of the interval specified by the function name to a date, a date with time or a string-encoded date / date with time.
 A date or date with time is returned.

 Example: